 LoTO

-Materials: Image transfer on artist’s handmade paper (lottery scratchers, recycled paper, banana leaves, abaca)
+Materials: Image transfer on artist’s handmade paper (lottery scratchers, banana leaves, abaca, gampi fibers, recycled paper)

 Dimensions: 22 in x 28 in